rpha6/steelconnect-dialogflow/README.md

 Use this link https://github.com/finnhartshorn/apiai_webhook/archive/master.zip

 ### Deploying
-Fill out 'default-auth.json' with the details of your test account and organisation
+Fill out 'default-auth.json' with the details of your SCM account and organisation.

-To deploy the app open Google Cloud SDK Shell/terminal switch to the apps directory via 'cd /path/to/apiai_webhook/' and run 'gcloud app deploy'
+To deploy the app open Google Cloud SDK Shell/terminal switch to the apps directory via 'cd /path/to/steelconnect-dialogflow/' and run 'gcloud app deploy'

-In API-AI under fullfillment enable the webhook and use 'https://your-project-id.appspot.com/webhook/' as the url.
+### Using Dialogflow

-You can now use API-AI to the test out the intents on your realm and organisation.
+Click the settings icon next to your agent's name.

-### Importing the Agent into API.AI
+Click 'Export and Import' and then select 'Restore from Zip' Upload the 'SteelConnect-Dialogflow.zip' file from the repository.

-Click the settings icon next to your agents name
+Last step is to enable the webhook under Fullfillment and use 'https://your-project-id.appspot.com/webhook/' as the url.

-Click 'Export and Import' and then select 'Restore from Zip' Upload the 'SteelConnect-API-AI.zip' file from the repository.
+You can now use Dialogflow to the test out the intents on your realm and organisation.